Minituff/Minituff/README.md

  <br>
  <br>

  Hi, I'm [James Tufarelli](https://jamestufarelli.com), a full-stack developer living in San Diego, CA. I began my career as a network engineer in the Air Force, but quickly realized I needed custom code to automate many of my daily tasks.
-I developed a passion for software as I began to write more code throught my career.
+I developed a passion for software as I began to write more code throughout my career.
 Today, I work as a self-taught software engineer focusing on many different types of technologies.

 <br>
  <br>